rajdn/ADModel/README.markdown

 Completeness
 ----------------

-This is still very much a work in progress, it is functional, but not polished and still missing some features I'd like it to have, like better PUT/DELETE support and HTTP Authentication.
+This is still  a work in progress, but it is functional and in use in several of my apps.

 Dependancies
 ----------------